s8sg/mini-loan-app/README.md

 ```

 ## Run Unit Test
-Due to limited time I opted out for writing unit test for the core business module.
+> Due to limited time I opted out for writing integration test to validate contract
-Tests are written for `loan_service`, `auth_service` and `repayment_service`.
+> Since in go Integration tests are quite fast,

-Similar approach can be used for testing other components
+> I wrote integration test for all business logic with basic validation

 ## Run Integration Test
 The integration test tests the primary business logic
-This runs the server in port 8080 and execute the happy flow
+This runs the server in port 8080 and execute the happy flow with some basc validations
 * User Login
 * User creates a loan
 * User lists all loan